 Anyone who has been involved in the apologetic endeavor is familiar with what is called the “minimal facts” argument.
 The main proponents for this argument are Gary Habermas and Mike Licona.
 The five well-evidenced facts granted by virtually all scholars who study the historical Jesus: (see See Habermas.
 G.R. and Licona, M. L. The Case for the Resurrection of Jesus) are 1.
 Jesus’ death by crucifixion 2.
 Jesus’ followers sincerely believed Jesus rose from the dead 3.
 Early eyewitness testimony to belief in Jesus’ resurrection 4.
 The conversion of Jesus’ skeptical brother, James 5.
-Paul, once an enemy of the early faith, became a commited follower of Jesus the Messiah
+Paul, once an enemy of the early faith, became a committed follower of Jesus the Messiah

 Who are some of these critical scholars that Habermas mentions?
-To read more about this see: http://preventingtruthdecay.org/jesusresurrection.shtml.
-I list some more of them here.
+To read more about this see:

 In his book The Resurrection of Jesus: A New Historiographical Approach , Licona discusses what is called “The Historical Bedrock.”
 These three facts about the Historical Jesus are held by most critical scholars and historians and they are part of the minimal acts argument.